retroryan/on-fauna/README.md

     fauna shell northwinds
 ```

-## Exercise 6 - Indexes in Depth - Sorting, Transformation and Pagination
+## Exercise 6 - Indexes in Depth - Sorting and Transformation

 Look at all the indexes that have been created